List of people banned from Major League Baseball: Banned under Commissioner Manfred

 Rob Manfred succeeded Bud Selig as the Commissioner of Baseball after Selig's retirement on January 25, 2015.
-To date, he has banned more people than his three immediate predecessors combined, and is second only to Landis for most people placed on the permanent ineligibility list.
+To date, he has banned more people than his previous four predecessors combined and is second only to Landis for most people placed on the permanent ineligibility list.
+The majority of these offenders were for player contract limits, espionage, domestic violence, or sexual harassment cases.

+Manfred would also be responsible for the ruling on the MLB's punishment on those banned permanently from the league ultimately ending upon the death of the subject, since they could no longer represent a threat to the game upon their deaths.